Service Learning Requirements

 • In-person service at a service agency- Participate in a project with one of Archbishop Mitty's partner agencies.
 For the list of examples of those agencies click here.

 • Cornerstone- Participate in Cornerstone.
-Cornerstone is a youth ministry program for Freshmen, Sophomores, and Juniors that combines both youth group faith experiences and Christian Service in a supportive community.
+Cornerstone is a semerster long youth ministry program for Freshmen and Sophomores that combines both youth group faith experiences and Christian Service in a supportive community.
+Students can earn 15 hours of service.

-• Immersion Trips- Participate in an Archbishop Mitty immersion.
+• Immersion Trips- Juniors can apply and participate in an Archbishop Mitty immersion.
 Note: Summer immersions count for the following school year's service learning hours.

-Service in Support is an opportunity for students to serve as an ambassador of the Mitty community beyond normal school expectations (academic, athletic, performing arts, club, or other departmental expectations).
-Students can count up to five hours of Service in Support.
-These hours will be submitted by the director of the approved program and added to a student's Campus Ministry profile by the Coordinator of Service and Justice.
+Service in Support is an opportunity for students to serve as an ambassador of the Mitty community beyond normal school expectations.
+Students can recieve up to (and only) five hours of Service in Support.
+These hours will be submitted by the director of the approved program and added to a student's Mobile Serve account by the Coordinator of Service and Justice.
 These opportunities will be decided upon and approved by the directors of the programs.
 The pre-approved list for Service in Support opportunities include:

 • Open House